 Per FSA Handbook Volume 1, High school diplomas/transcripts from other countries are acceptable toward the student eligibility general requirement, as long as the diploma is equivalent to a U.S. high school diploma.
 A student that submits a foreign High School diploma must have the diploma evaluated by a company that offers document verification services.
+The cost of this evaluation will be borne by the applicant.
 Please contact ZMC's Admissions Advisor for a list of acceptable verification companies.